madprops/airc/README.md

 ---

-`owners`: They can run all the commands.
+`owners`: Array of nicknames.
+They can run all the commands.

 They are able to add/remove admins, and modify permissions.

 ---

-`admins`: An array of irc nicknames that can control the bot through commands.
+`admins`: Array of nicknames.
+They have access to some commands.

+What they can do can be determined through permissions.

 ---